xzhichaox/CycleMamba/README.md

 # CycleMamba
-Official PyTorch code for ''CycleMamba: Cycle-Consistent Learning for Aerial Visible-to-Infrared Image Translation'' Pytorch implementation for our image-to-image translation method.
-With the proposed Cycle-Consistent framework, we are able to learn **diverse** image-to-image translation from **unpaired** training data.
+Official PyTorch code for 'CycleMamba: Cycle-Consistent Learning for Aerial Visible-to-Infrared Image Translation'

+Pytorch implementation for our aerial visible-to-infrared image translation method.
+With the proposed Cycle-Consistent framework, we are able to learn the mapping from visible image to infrared image.
+Thus, high-quality image translation can be achieved.